dplochcoder/HollowKnight.BugPrince/README.md

 -   Your choice may have become logically invalid due to a choice made by your partner.
 -   Your choice may have become financially invalid due to your partner spending coins/gems first.

 If any of these apply, you'll either be spat out anyway (because your partner made a choice for your transition first), or you'll hear three 'tinks' indicating the conflict, followed by a new selection UI.
-In both cases, any dice totems you rolled will be refunded, and any pins you placed returned.

 ### Choices and Refresh Cycle